plblum/jivs/docs/API/Home.md

 - [`ValueHost rules`](./ValueHost_Rules/Home.md) – Package reusable `ValueHostsManager` configuration for a model or form.
 It generates a `ValueHostsManagerConfig object tree`.Create a `ValueHostRulesBase subclass` to describe its `ValueHosts` and validation rules.
 - [`Builder API`](../ValueHostsManager_Configuration_Guide.md) – Provides a fluent API for constructing the `ValueHostsManagerConfig object tree` within your `ValueHostRulesBase subclass`.
 - `ValueHostsManagerConfig object tree` – The configuration object tree used to create a `ValueHostsManager`.
-It contains the nested `ValueHostConfig`, `ValidatorConfig`, and `ConditionConfig` objects, along with manager-level settings such as services and callbacks.
+It contains the nested `ValueHostConfig`, `ValidatorConfig`, and `ConditionConfig` objects, along with manager-level settings.

 ## Customizing through JivsServices